Sponsor and status

 Length: 5 pages

-This resolution was introduced on March 25, 2010, in a previous session of Congress, but was not enacted.
+This resolution was introduced on March 25, 2010, in a previous session of Congress, but it did not receive a vote.

 Mar 25, 2010